 The H-IIA/B launch service operations were transferred to the private sector, and by the H-IIA, the company performed a successful commercial launch of a Canadian communication satellite in 2015, UAE earth observation satellite in 2018, UAE Mars spacecraft in 2020 and U.K. Inmarsat communication satellite in 2021.
 The H-IIB rocket, an upgraded model of the H-IIA, was mounted with the unmanned H-II Transfer Vehicle (HTV) to carry supplies to the International Space Station, and all nine launches, from its first launch in 2009 to the last launch in May 2020, were successful.
 We have achieved an extremely high 98% launch success rate for the H-IIA/ B launch vehicles.
 The Japan Aerospace Exploration Agency (JAXA) is now developing a new key rocket, the H3, to serve as the successor to the H-IIA/B. This new rocket will be highly competitive internationally.
-Together with the Epsilon rocket, the latest compact solid-fuel rocket, hopes are high for the further development of the Japanese rocket launching sector.
+Together with the Epsilon rocket, the latest compact solid- fuel rocket, hopes are high for the further development of the Japanese rocket launching sector.
 In the satellite sector, two satellites ordered by a Turkish government-run communications company are successfully delivered in orbit.
 Qatar has also placed an order for a communications satellite, and this was launched in November 2018.
 Japanese satellite manufacturers are using their advanced technical capabilities, high quality, and competitive costs to open up the overseas market.
-At the same time, with regard to domestic satellite demand, there is an expectation for planned governmental procurement, such as the shifting from the current four quasi-zenith satellites to a eleven quasi-zenith satellite system in order to create a new Japanese global positioning system (GPS), the development of the Engineering Test Satellite 9 and the satellite successor to the ALOS-2, Satellite Constellation Plans for Security Applications, those are on the new Basic Plan for Space Policy.
+At the same time, with regard to domestic satellite demand, there is an expectation for planned governmental procurement, such as the shifting from the current four quasi-zenith satellites to for OEMs.
+In the 1960s, Japan focused on the YS-11 transport aircraft and other similar domestic development projects.
+More recently, international joint development has become mainstream due to the increase in aircraft development-related risks, as the demand of wide-body aircraft has grown globally.
+Currently, Japan is playing a central role in the development of aircraft such as the Boeing767, 777, 777X, and 787, and engines such as the V2500, Trent1000, GEnx, GE9X, PW1100G-JM, etc.